 Understanding Starbucks's Unusual Options Activity

-Starbucks (NASDAQ:SBUX) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $112.32 following the option alert.
+On Friday, shares of Starbucks (NASDAQ:SBUX) saw unusual options activity.
+After the option alert, the stock price moved up to $115.02.

 - Trade Type: CALL